 Family Law Family Lawyers Gold Coast, Brisbane & Regional Queensland

 Call: 1300 066 669

-Brooke Winter Solicitors has extensive experience in family law.
+Brooke Winter Solicitors has extensive experience in all areas of family law.

 Separation can be a difficult time.
 You might be feeling stressed, confused, angry, or simply exhausted.
 It can be further complicated if there are property or parenting matters to sort out, or if you and your spouse cannot reach agreements.

 An experienced and local family lawyer can help reduce the stress and uncertainty that can naturally arise in this difficult situation.
 With all the decisions and changes going on, a family lawyer can help you get some clarity about your options, and protect your interests.

 Brooke Winter Solicitors offers a wide range of services in relation to Family Law matters.
 When you need us, we’re there.
 We can help you achieve the best possible outcome.
 Contact us for a free initial phone consultation.

 We pride ourselves with continually updating our expertise and knowledge in this constantly changing area of law.
 So, you know that you’re receiving accurate information about your circumstances.

 Our family lawyers provide the highest level of assistance to you when you separate from your spouse or de facto partner.
 We can offer advice and representation in all aspects of Family Law, including children and property law matters.
 Our highly qualified and dedicated family legal team are client-focused and will strive to obtain the best outcomes for you and your family.